molily/molily.de/_posts/2020-11-21-testing-angular.md

 ### Testing Inputs

 `CounterComponent` has an Input `startCount` that sets the initial count.
-We need to test that the counter reacts to the Input properly.
-For example, if we set `startCount` to `123`, the rendered count should be `123` as well.
-If the Input is empty, the rendered count should be `0`, the default value.
+We need to test that the counter handles to the Input properly.

+For example, if we set `startCount` to `123`, the rendered count needs to be `123` as well.
+If the Input is empty, the rendered count needs to be `0`, the default value.

-Setting an Input during testing is rather easy: An Input is a special property of the Component instance.
+An Input is a special property of the Component instance.
 We can set this property in the _Arrange_ phase.

 ```typescript
 const component = fixture.componentInstance;
 component.startCount = 10;
 ```

 It is a good practice not to change an Input value within a Component.
 An Input property should always reflect the data passed in by the parent Component.

 That is why `CounterComponent` has a public Input named `startCount` as well as an internal property named `count`.
 When the user clicks the increment or decrement buttons, `count` is changed, but `startCount` remains unchanged.

 Whenever the `startCount` Input changes, `count` needs to be set to `startCount`.
-The safe place to do that is the `ngOnChanges` lifecycle function:
+The safe place to do that is the `ngOnChanges` lifecycle method:

 ```typescript
 public ngOnChanges(): void {